atsou2/test/readME.md

 - **Deliverables**:
   - Officially launch the app and begin user onboarding.
   - Collect user feedback and usage data for post-launch updates.
-  - yes Plan for future updates, such as adding new features like the recommendation system.
+  - Plan for future updates, such as adding new features like the recommendation system.